-Individual education plan (IEP) meetings can be complicated and challenging for parents and guardians of children after hemispherectomy.
-Our new program will offer assistance with IEP meetings by providing parents or guardians with a non-attorney advocate who understands how respective or disconnective epilepsy surgery may affect a child in the educational environment.
+Individual education plan (IEP) meetings can be complicated and challenging for parents and guardians of children after epilepsy surgery.
+Our program offers assistance with IEP meetings by providing parents or guardians with a non-attorney advocate who understands how resective or disconnective epilepsy surgery may affect a child in the educational environment.

 Are advocates trained?

 All advocates must complete Special Education Advocate Training Project TM (SEAT) training provided by the Council of Parent and Attorney Advocates or have equivalent work experience.
-Additionally, all advocates are trained by The Brain Recovery Project to understand how the effects of respective and disconnective epilepsy surgery impact the child in the educational environment.
+Additionally, all advocates are trained by The Brain Recovery Project to understand how the effects of resective or disconnective epilepsy surgery impact the child in the educational environment.

 How do I sign up to have an advocate help me?

 Families who would like an advocate to help them with their child’s individual education plan meeting will be assisted on a first-come, first-served basis.

 The first ten hours of the advocate’s work for you are free to you.
 Thereafter, you may pay a fee of $75 per hour to continue to work with the advocate, or we will help you find another advocate to work with.

 My child is the first in our district to have brain surgery to stop seizures.
 Can you work with individual members of the team to help him/her understand the effects of epilepsy surgery?